 \subsubsection{Testing GPU Memory Consumption Comparison}

-Compared with existing recent learned image compression models Xie'21~\cite{xie2021enhanced}, Entroformer~\cite{qian2022entroformer}, NeuralSyntax~\cite{wang2003multiscale}, Our proposed LLIC transform coding consumes much fewer GPU memories.
-When compressing $3072\times 3072$ images, the peak GPU memories of our proposed LLIC models are around $10$ GB, while the GPU memory consumption of Xie'21~\cite{xie2021enhanced} is over $20$ GB.
-Compared to baseline models STF~\cite{zou2022the} and ELIC~\cite{he2022elic}, our proposed LLIC-STF and LLIC-ELIC do not add much GPU memory overhead when compressing low resolution images.
-The GPU memory consumptions of STF, ELIC, LLIC-STF, and LLIC-ELIC are very close on low resolution images.
+Compared with existing recent learned image compression models Xie'21~\cite{xie2021enhanced}, Entroformer~\cite{qian2022entroformer}, and NeuralSyntax~\cite{wang2003multiscale}, our proposed LLIC transform coding consumes much less GPU memory.
+When compressing $3072\times 3072$ images, the peak GPU memory of our proposed LLIC models is {approximately} $10$ GB, while the GPU memory consumption of Xie'21~\cite{xie2021enhanced} is over $20$ GB.
+Compared to the baseline models STF~\cite{zou2022the} and ELIC~\cite{he2022elic}, our proposed LLIC-STF and LLIC-ELIC do not add much GPU memory overhead when compressing low-resolution images.
+The GPU memory consumptions of STF, ELIC, LLIC-STF, and LLIC-ELIC are very similar for low-resolution images.
 It should be emphasized that our LLIC-STF and LLIC-ELIC have great performance improvements over STF~\cite{zou2022the} and ELIC~\cite{he2022elic}, which illustrates the superiority of our approach.
-Compared to baseline model LIC-TCM Large~\cite{liu2023learned}, our LLIC-TCM significantly reduces the GPU memory consumption with better rate-distortion performance.
+Compared to the baseline model LIC-TCM Large~\cite{liu2023learned}, our LLIC-TCM significantly reduces the GPU memory consumption with better rate-distortion performance.
 When compressing and decompressing $2048\times 2048$ images, the GPU memory consumption of our proposed LLIC-TCM is only $\frac{1}{3}$ of the GPU memory consumption of LIC-TCM Large.
 When compressing $3072\times 3072$ images, the GPU memory consumption of our proposed LLIC-TCM is only $\frac{1}{4}$ of the GPU memory consumption of LIC-TCM Large.
 The curve of the GPU memory consumed by our LLIC-TCM as the resolution grows is much flatter.
-The GPU memory overhead is a very important measure of model complexity because once the amount of GPU memory required for encoding or decoding exceeds the the GPU memory capacity of the machine, it means that it is not possible to encode and decode images.
+The GPU memory overhead is a very important measure of model complexity because, once the amount of GPU memory required for encoding or decoding exceeds the GPU memory capacity of the machine, it is no {longer possible} to encode and decode images.
 The lower GPU memory consumption indicates that our proposed LLIC-STF, LLIC-ELIC, and LLIC-TCM have lower complexity and are highly suitable for high-resolution image compression.